 Stanford Introductory Studies

 Teaching Assistant, Technical Assistant - I taught HUMBIO 86Q, a course called Love as a Force for Social Justice, with Nobel Peace Prize nominee Anne Firth Murray.
 After winning the Coursera Social Impact Campaign, I was hired to design the curriculum, lessons, and assignments for a massive open online course (MOOC) version of the seminar.
-The course will be available at no cost to students around the world starting July 2017.
+The course is available at no cost to students around the world as of July 2017.

-The course explores different kinds of love; whether or not we should we define love; non-violent communication; love and the biology of the brain; love as a basic concept of religious and ethical beliefs; and artistic and poetic expressions of love as a social force.
+Like many other topics emphasized in education, love, compassion, and empathy all too can be learned and practiced.
+They are skills that are ubiquitously relevant in every field, in every country, for every person in any walk of life.
+Yet, there are terribly few opportunities to think critically and reflect on WHY and HOW we love and how we can get better at loving.
+This course provides just that.
+It explores different kinds of love; whether or not we should we define love; non-violent communication; love and the biology of the brain; love as a basic concept of religious and ethical beliefs; and artistic and poetic expressions of love as a social force.

 Santa Monica, CA, 2016